webpack-contrib/css-minimizer-webpack-plugin/README.md

 };
 ```

-And run `webpack` via your preferred method.
+Finally, run Webpack using your preferred method.

 ## Note about source maps

-**Works only with `source-map`, `inline-source-map`, `hidden-source-map` and `nosources-source-map` values for the [`devtool`](https://webpack.js.org/configuration/devtool/) option.**
+**This plugin works only with `source-map`, `inline-source-map`, `hidden-source-map` and `nosources-source-map` values for the [`devtool`](https://webpack.js.org/configuration/devtool/) option.**

 Why?
 Because CSS support only these source map types.

-The plugin respect the [`devtool`](https://webpack.js.org/configuration/devtool/) and using the `SourceMapDevToolPlugin` plugin.
+The plugin respects the [`devtool`](https://webpack.js.org/configuration/devtool/) setting and uses the `SourceMapDevToolPlugin` internally.
-Using supported `devtool` values enable source map generation.
+Using a supported `devtool` value enables source map generation.
-Using `SourceMapDevToolPlugin` with enabled the `columns` option enables source map generation.
+Enabling the `columns` option in `SourceMapDevToolPlugin` also allows source map generation.

-Use source maps to map error message locations to modules (this slows down the compilation).
+Use source maps to map error message locations to their original modules (note that this may slow down compilation).
-If you use your own `minify` function please read the `minify` section for handling source maps correctly.
+If you use your own `minify` function please refer to the `minify` section for correct handling of source maps.

 ## Options